risketor/MyTaxiTest/README.md

 - Driver profile page, there should be a button to go back/up or logging out in the app.
 - Search results not displayed on landscape mode (at least in my emulator).

+NOTES:
+- Laptop slow with Android Studio and emulator / internet connection quite slow.
+Therefore it wasn't too easy to write/test the code/app.
+- Logger should have been added.